-In a 2007 comparative study called Citizenship and Involvement in Europe, Swiss citizens scored at the same level as their counterparts in the Netherlands, Denmark and Norway with regard to the importance attributed to politics and interest in politics in general.
+Policy Knowledge Score: 8 In a 2007 comparative study called Citizenship and Involvement in Europe, Swiss citizens scored at the same level as their counterparts in the Netherlands, Denmark and Norway with regard to the importance attributed to politics and interest in politics in general.
 These four countries demonstrated the highest scores among the 11 countries under study.
 In another recent study on political interest and sophistication, Switzerland was ranked in sixth place (behind Denmark, the Netherlands, Sweden, Norway and Germany) among the 21 European countries examined in the European Social Survey.

-In a 2005 analysis, Kriesi argued that citizens are relatively well informed and rational when making their decisions in direct democratic votes.
+An analysis in 2005 showed that citizens are relatively well informed and rational when making their decisions in direct-democratic votes.
 Either they consider arguments and counterarguments, or rely on reasonable heuristics.
 Thus, in general it seems fair to say that Swiss citizens are as well informed about policies as citizens in other mature and rich democracies.